Aaron1011/github-load-all-comments/README.md

 When this script is enabled, the 'Load Hidden Comments' button is triggered immediately on page load.

+To see this in action, visit https://github.com/rust-lang/rust/pull/65819.
+With this script enabled, the "Load Hidden Comments" button should disappear shortly after the page loads.

 ## Background

-Github has a "feature" that hides a large fraction of the comments in long issue/PR threads, requiring the user to click a "Show hidden button" to see them.
+Github has a "feature" that hides a large fraction of the comments in long issue/PR threads, requiring the user to click a "Show hidden" button to see them.

 Not only can this cut off important parts of a discussion, clicking the button only reveals some of the hidden